 Things, however, are rarely black and white, there is much that is not known about the way the body works and the internal effects of food, we all to often isolate an issue and it is the holistic perspective that is lacking.
 This is very true of many scientific arguments that are used against the concept of alkalising foods, and for and against many such ‘schools of thought’.
 The information presented is viable and important, but not conclusive as it is not holistic.
 And so we need to draw from many sources of information, the most important being ourselves.
 How do we react to different food?
 Much is obvious to us as we experience its effects and use our common sense and observation skills (follow an elimination diet if needed, and keep a health diary, it is very useful for such analysis), and also the wisdom that is rich throughout the world and from the past as to the health-giving properties of foods and good combinations.

-I have provided links, at the bottom of each health page and in my resources, to places I have visited as an aid to online research, as a time-saver, but not as a conclusive guide.
+I have provided links, at the bottom of each health info page to places I have visited as an aid to online research, as a time-saver, but not as a conclusive guide.
 Online sources of information are difficult to verify, there are many competing voices and varying opinions.
 I always take a generalised view, I use my common-sense and my experience.
 I have a research-based degree in Social Anthropology, and I am trained to sift through information and perspectives and strive for objectivity.
 I would say that it is good to explore issues, and that online is often the only place to do that and certainly the easiest, but that it is always important to draw back, don’t throw yourself into an extreme unless you have conclusive evidence, which basically has to come from you.
 In general I would say extremes aren’t advisable, what we should all be looking for is balance.
 Some things of course are obvious, the evidence is out there plain to see about foods that are obviously harmful to health, and that a whole food diet is conducive to health.
 But when it comes to different schools of thought, they each have their ideology to sell and that does not do it for me.
 I’m interested in holistic truth.

 Looking at the alkalising effects of food is just a way of coming at the matter, which is that alkaline-forming foods are more conducive to health than acidic foods, and that this is especially important to people fighting illness.
 The fact is that fruit and vegetables are the most healthy foods, they give us most of what we need; eat a balanced diet of low-processed and mostly whole foods high in fruit and veg, eat fermented foods, soaked and sprouted pulses, seeds and nuts for maximum nutrients, protein and healthy fats, giving the easiest digestion, and you’re eating well and nurturing yourself.